divstackio/docs-study/docs/project.md

 > The LOWFI prototype is outdated and hasn't been worked on since we push new features and updates to our high fidelity prototype by preference.

+### High fidelity prototype

+Continueing our design phase, we move to a high-fi prototype.
+This is how a product should look or feel like for a user.
+First we make the mockups followed by a layout, then we create a user flow and afterwards add transition and animations.